 Bhavai is a traditional folk theatre famous in Gujarat and Rajasthan.
 It is a series of small drama stories.
 The main actor of Bhavai theatre is known as “Nayaka”.

 7. Jatra – East India

 Jatra belongs to East India mainly.
 Vaishnava Saint Chaitanya started this folk theatre.
-Hu used Jatra to expand the moral of Krishna in Bangal.
-Further it is divided in many parts like Rama Jatra, Shiva Jatra etc. It is Performed on Hindu mythological tales.
+Hu used Jatra to expand the moral of Krishna in Bengal.
+Further, it is divided into many parts like Rama Jatra, Shiva Jatra etc. It is Performed on Hindu mythological tales.

 8. Macha – Madhya Pradesh

 Macha is a folk theatre belongs to Malwa region of Madhya Pradesh, performed on mythological tales.
 It has a special feature which is “Sanvad”, also known as “Rangat Doha”.

 Nautanki is the famous theatre form of North India.
 Nautanki is based on historical and contemporary social issues, performed with music and dance.
 Evidence of Nautanki also found in Abul Fazal’s Ain-I-Akbari.

 Ojhapali is Celebrated in Assam, mainly belongs to the festival of Goddess Mansa and Goddess Naga.

 It has three main parts,

 (a) Baniya Khand